Policy Toward Large-Scale Purchases of GMO Shares (Takeover Defense Measures)

 (1)

-In the course of carrying out procedures based on the Large-Scale Purchase Rules, and under circumstances in which the Large-Scale Purchase Rules are complied with but it is nonetheless deemed appropriate to implement certain Countermeasures to protect the common interests of GMO shareholders and GMO’s corporate value, GMO’s Board of Directors will be tasked with making the final decisions on such matters.
-To ensure that the decisions undertaken by GMO’s Board of Directors are efficient and fair, GMO has decided to establish a Special Committee that is independent of GMO’s Board of Directors.
-The Special Committee shall have three or more, but no more than five, members, who shall be selected from among persons such as our external directors, lawyers, certified public accountants, certified public tax accountants, academics, persons well versed in investment banking activities, and persons with experience as corporate directors or executive directors who have served at companies other than the companies of GMO Group.
+Our Board of Directors may be tasked with making the final decisions on whether or not a Large-Scale Purchaser complies with the Large-Scale Purchase Rules, and whether or not the Large-Scale Purchase is deemed severely harmful to the common interests of our shareholders and our corporate value under circumstances in which a Large-Scale Purchaser complies with the Large-Scale Purchase Rules but it is nonetheless deemed appropriate to implement certain Countermeasures to protect the common interests of our shareholders and our corporate value.
+To ensure that the decisions undertaken by our Board of Directors are efficient and fair, the Company has decided to establish a Special Committee that is independent of our Board of Directors.
+The Special Committee shall have three or more, but no more than five, members, who shall be selected from among persons such as our external directors, lawyers, certified public accountants, certified public tax accountants, academics, persons well versed in investment banking activities, and persons with experience as corporate directors or executive directors who have served at companies other than the companies of GMO Internet Group.
+Name and career histories of the members of the Special Committee at this moment are provided in Attachment Number Five.

 (2)

-Should GMO’s Board of Directors decide to implement Countermeasures, the following procedures shall be followed to ensure the reasonability and fairness of such decision.
+Should our Board of Directors decide to implement Countermeasures, the following procedures shall be followed to ensure the reasonability and fairness of such decision.

-Before implementing the Countermeasures, GMO’s Board of Directors first will disclose the details of the Countermeasures that will be taken to the Special Committee, and will consult with the Special Committee concerning whether to implement the Countermeasures.
-The Special Committee will act on the consultation and issue a recommendation on whether to implement the Countermeasures.
-GMO’s Board of Directors will respect the recommendation of the Special Committee to the greatest extent possible when making a decision on whether to implement the Countermeasures.
+Before implementing the Countermeasures, our Board of Directors first will disclose the details of the Countermeasures that will be taken to the Special Committee, and will consult with the Special Committee concerning whether to implement the Countermeasures.
+The Special Committee will act on the consultation and issue a recommendation on whether to implement the Countermeasures (including a recommendation to the Board of Directors to convene the General Meeting of Shareholders to confirm shareholder opinion).
+Our Board of Directors will respect the recommendation of the Special Committee to the greatest extent possible.

-Should GMO’s Board of Directors decide to implement the Countermeasures, it will do so only after first obtaining the approval of all Directors and Audit and Supervisory Committee Members, including the three External Directors.
-The decision of GMO’s Board of Director to implement the Countermeasures will also require the approval of all of the Directors.
-In addition to consulting with the Special Committee concerning whether to implement the Countermeasures, GMO’s Board of Directors will review the Large-Scale Purchaser, the details of the Large-Scale Purchase, and the impact of the Large-Scale Purchase on the common interests of GMO shareholders and GMO’s corporate value, seeking the advice of external experts and other sources, based on the Large-Scale Purchase Information provided by the Large-Scale Purchaser.
+Should our Board of Directors decide to implement the Countermeasures, it will do so only after first obtaining the approval of all Directors and Audit and Supervisory Committee Members, including the three External Directors.
+The decision of our Board of Director to implement the Countermeasures will also require the approval of all of the Directors.
+In addition to consulting with the Special Committee concerning whether to implement the Countermeasures, our Board of Directors will review the Large-Scale Purchaser, the details of the Large-Scale Purchase, and the impact of the Large-Scale Purchase on the common interests of our shareholders and our corporate value, seeking the advice of external experts and other sources, based on the Large-Scale Purchase Information provided by the Large-Scale Purchaser.

-If GMO’s Board of Directors has reason to doubt that the Large-Scale Purchase Information provided by the Large-Scale Purchaser is adequate and complete, chooses to present an alternative plan to GMO shareholders, or otherwise deems it necessary, GMO’s Board of Directors may, at its own discretion, choose to consult with the Special Committee on matters other than whether to implement the Countermeasures described above.
+If our Board of Directors has reason to doubt whether or not the Large-Scale Purchase Information provided by the Large-Scale Purchaser is adequate and complete, chooses to present an alternative plan to shareholders, or otherwise deems it necessary, our Board of Directors may, at its own discretion, choose to consult with the Special Committee on matters other than whether to implement the Countermeasures described above.
 The Special Committee will act on the consultation, review the matter in question, and issue a recommendation to the Board of Directors.

 (3)

-After carrying out an assessment that takes into account the recommendation of the Special Committee, should GMO’s Board of Directors decide that maintaining the Countermeasures would not be appropriate from the standpoint of maintaining and increasing the common interests of GMO shareholders and GMO’s corporate value, it may decide to halt the Countermeasures, and may halt or revoke the Countermeasures that have been taken.
+After carrying out an assessment that takes into account the recommendation of the Special Committee, should our Board of Directors decide that maintaining the Countermeasures would not be appropriate from the standpoint of maintaining and increasing the common interests of our shareholders and our corporate value, it may decide to halt the Countermeasures, and may halt or revoke the Countermeasures that have been taken.

-Should GMO’s Board of Directors choose to implement the allotment of share options without contribution, and thereafter choose to halt the allotment of share options without contribution on or after the ex-rights date (hereinafter referred to the "Ex-Rights Date") pertaining to the allotment day (as stipulated in “Summary of the Share Options.”
-Paragraph 1) or if GMO’s Board of Directors acquires the allotted share options without contributions to revoke the Countermeasures, the dilution of the value of the GMO shares will not occur, so those who have traded GMO shares assuming that the dilution of the value of the GMO shares will occur may suffer an unexpected loss resulting from fluctuations in share prices.
+Should our Board of Directors choose to implement the allotment of share options without contribution, and thereafter choose to halt the allotment of share options without contribution on or after the ex-rights date (hereinafter referred to as the "Ex-Rights Date") pertaining to the allotment day (as stipulated in the Attachment Number Three, Paragraph 1) or if our Board of Directors acquires the allotted share options without contributions to revoke the Countermeasures, the dilution of the value of the the Company shares will not occur, so those who have traded the Company shares assuming that the dilution of the value of the the Company shares will occur may suffer an unexpected loss resulting from fluctuations in share prices.

 Summary of the Share Options.